ioBroker/ioBroker.text2command/README.md

 ### Thank you (Just for fun)
 Answer is customizable.
 Default: ```No problem``` or ```You are welcome```

+# ToDo
+- in Russian male and female answers.

 ## Changelog
 ### 0.1.1 (2016-02-19)
 * (bluefox) check invalid commands